Watch the webinar now:

 • Importance of logistics costs in purchasing

-In purchasing, logistics costs play a decisive role in the overall evaluation of suppliers and offers.
-Companies can achieve considerable savings through targeted analysis and optimization of these costs.
+In purchasing, logistics costs play a decisive role in the overall assessment of supplier evaluation and offers.
+By specifically analyzing and optimizing these costs, companies can achieve considerable savings.
 A deep understanding of logistics costs enables purchasers to adopt better negotiating positions, make supply chains more efficient and thus increase the company's competitiveness.

 • Cost reduction potential: Identification of potential savings through optimization of logistics processes.